Lorentzian polynomials: Introduction

 where $F$ is an independent set of $\mathrm{M}$ chosen uniformly at random.
 The Lorentzian property of the measure $\mu_\mathrm{M}$ shows that, for any matroid $\mathrm{M}$ and distinct elements $i$ and $j$,

 where $F$ is an independent set of $\mathrm{M}$ chosen uniformly at random.

 {\bf Acknowledgments.} Petter Br\"and\'en is a Wallenberg Academy Fellow supported by the Knut and Alice Wallenberg Foundation and Vetenskapsr\aa det.
 June Huh was supported by NSF Grant DMS-1638352 and the Ellentuck Fund.
-Special thanks go to anonymous referees, whose valuable suggestions significantly improved the quality of the paper.
+Special thanks go to anonymous referees, Claus Scheiderer's reading group, Jonathan Leake, and Yanxin Liu, whose valuable comments significantly improved the quality of the paper.